 Sakamoto: Consumers are the most important.
 With our 103-inch from last year we sold 3,000 units.
 Planet Hollywood here in Las Vegas has 10.
 We also want to show the ability of plasma display panels that provide 2,160 by 4,096-pixel resolution, four times the resolution of the 1080p Full HD specification.

 TWICE: Do you have an exclusive deal with Google and YouTube for content?
 How will this improve your brand position in flat-screen TV?

-Sakamoto: We are a pioneer in this area, but we don't want [that content] to be restricted to us.
-I'm sure they will open it to others.
+Sakamoto: We are a pioneer in this area, but we don’t want [that content] to be restricted to us.
+I’m sure they will open it to others.
 It is important for the industry to grow.
 For us it will enhance our image as a leader in HDTV, a leader in home networking that is centered on TV.
-You have to sell TVs to sell other things such as audio and other categories, even home security devices and technology.
+You have to acknowledge that unless TVs sell other things such as audio and other categories, even home security devices and technology.